oezyurty/CLUDA/README.md

 ### Preparing ICU Datasets

 This step converts the output from previous step into np.array format to be used in Python.
 For this, you can follow the steps at [prepare_ICU_datasets](./prepare_ICU_datasets).

+### CL4UDATS

+Our main model architecture can be found [here](model/model.py).

+In [model](model), you can find all the scripts to train and evaluate our model.
+Further, you can find the script for getting the embeddings for your downstream tasks.

+All the helper functions/classes are in [utils](utils).
+If you want to do some changes in dataset format, you can find it useful to check our [ICUDataset] (utils/dataset.py) class.